China’s KOLs are trendy. All Brands in Fashion & Luxury use them a lot.

 What is the importance of KOLs in China?

-So in the year 2020, not only Weibo and WeChat influencers will have much work to do, but influencers from mobile apps such as Douyin (Chinese Tiktok), Weitao (Blogging site of Taobao), Red (Xiaohongshu), Bilibili, or Kaola who may not have Weibo or WeChat account will be involved greatly in promotional campaigns of the brands.
+Not only Weibo and WeChat influencers will have much work to do, but influencers from mobile apps such as Douyin (Chinese Tiktok), Weitao (Blogging site of Taobao), Red (Xiaohongshu), Bilibili, who may not have Weibo or WeChat account will be involved greatly in promotional campaigns of the brands.

 Top 10 Chinese Fashion and Beauty Influencers (KOLs)